FredIde/sherlog-holmes/README.md

     (WARN || !
 INFO) && EXCEPTION

-*NOTICE: try not to do fuzzy logics with this operators*
+*NOTICE: try not to do fuzzy logics with those operators*

 ### Operation Options